Imran Khan writes to the Pakistani Supreme Court, requests justice, highlights prison sessions - ExBulletin

 The founder of Pakistan Tehreek-E-insaf (PTI), Imran Khan, wrote to the chief judge of the country Yahya Afridi, describing difficulties during his over two years in prison and urged the Supreme Court to quickly take his in progress, said Dawn.
 The letter, entitled “Denial of justice and fundamental Rights – a call to the Supreme Court”, was given Thursday by Khan's lawyer, Latif Khosa, who met the chief judge for more than an hour.
 After the meeting, Khosa told journalists that the chief judge had assured them of a “positive response” within 24 hours and had requested an appropriate request to file.
 Khosa, accompanied by Aleema Khan, Javed Hashmi and other PTI leaders, arrived at the Supreme Court to postpone the letter.
 Dawn reported that if others had been briefly arrested by police at the entrance, they were then authorized inside and waited for Khosa to concluded his meeting with the chief judge.

 After the meeting, Khosa said: “We will inform you of everything that is happening in [the next] 24 hours.
-“He added that the chief judge had promised to ensure that the presentation policy of any person arrested within 24 hours would be implemented.
-Khosa said that the CJP had also asked for details written on Khan's complaints concerning prison conditions and invited suggestions to the prison reform.”
-The doors of justice remain closed to him and his wife “and complained about” solitary isolation “.
+“He added that the chief judge had promised to ensure that the presentation policy of a person arrested within 24 hours would be implemented.
+Staying closed to him and his wife” and complained “of continuous solitary isolation”.
+He said he had faced nearly 300 “affairs motivated by political motivations” and asked for immediate hearings of his petitions in progress from the courts.

 The letter also requested medical processing for the spouse of Khan Bushra Bibi and regular telephone calls to his sons in accordance with prison regulations.
-“His health continues to deteriorate, but his doctor is forbidden to examine it, not to mention any treatment,” he wrote.
-His letter referred to the Commonwealth's “disclosed” report on the February 8 elections, saying that the mandate of the PTI had been stolen during the night.
+“His health continues to deteriorate, but his doctor is forbidden to examine him, not to mention any treatment,” he wrote to Dawn, Khan also allegedly allegedly allegedly allegedly allegedly in prison, some, including his nephew, subject to military trials in violation of constitutional rights.
+His letter referred to the Commonwealth “disclosed” report on the February 8 elections, saying that the mandate of the PTI was Wasstolen overnight.

 The letter has also accused the chief judge of the High Court of Islamabad deliberately refusing to repair the hearings in the Trust case of Al-Qadir and the calls of Toshakhana.
-“The high -level judge of the IHC has allegedly abandoned impartiality and reduces the high court to an unjust and tyrannical campaign against him and those associated with him,” said Dawn from the letter.
+“The high-level judge of the IHC has allegedly abandoned impartiality and reduces the high court to an unjust and tyrannical campaign against him and those associated with him,” said Dawn of the letter urged the chief judge to direct the Sarfraz Dogar judge to plan critical petitions, including those of the case of 190 million al-Qadir.
 He also recalled the hanging of Zulfikar Ali Bhutto in 1979, noting the decision of the Supreme Court in 2024 that the regular procedure was refused.
-“Justice in its true sense must occur in real time, the Pyrrhic justice occurs 44 years later”, the letter indicated.
+“Justice in its true sense must occur in real time, the Pyrrhic justice occurs 44 years later,” said the letter, said Khan, “me, as chief boss of the greatest political party in Pakistan; only seeks what the Constitution guarantees: justice, dignity and equality before the law.”

 (Except for the title, this story has not been published by the English personnel asianet Newsable and is published from a unionized flow)